marekolsak/marek-build/README.md

 Building 32-bit drivers
 -----------------------

 This step is unnecessary if you don't expect to test certain Steam games.
+You only need 32-bit libdrm, llvm, and Mesa.
+You don't need anything else.

 It's the same as above except that you add `-32` like this:
 ```
 ../conf_drm.sh -32
 ../conf_mesa.sh -32